Sarah Featherstone - Director of Operations, AMBS

 “I've got teams in the school that support all of the University’s key activities – teaching/ learning, research and social responsibility - so ultimately, I see that as the role of professional services in the school.
 We wear many hats but really at our core is how are we ensuring that the University - and the school and faculty - achieve its strategic aims and its core goals of excellent research, excellent teaching and learning, and then how social responsibility is embedded across all that we do.
 So that's at the heart of what my teams focus on and what we deliver for the school.

-“Professional Services covers everything from marketing and the recruitment of students or delegates for executive education.
-It's then how we admit them into the school and follow them through the whole student journey.
-It’s about how we make sure they have the best experience at Manchester or on a programme.
+“Professional Services covers everything from marketing and the recruitment of students and ensuring an exceptional student experience for all, including for our delegates on Executive Education programmes.
+For all, we want to give them a superb Mancheser welcome and make sure they have the best experience wherever they are studying.
 For the MBA and Global MBA in particular, the postgraduate careers service also falls under my remit.

-“Then, in terms of lifelong learning, we have our executive education portfolio where the team delivers either bespoke customised programmes or short open programmes for a range of external stakeholders.
+“Then, in terms of lifelong learning, we have our Executive Education portfolio where the team delivers either bespoke customised programmes or short open programmes for a range of external stakeholders.
 Our school operations team delivers everything from guest reception and conferencing to building management, social responsibility activities, compliance, health and safety – all the core functions you have when you're running the operations for a large school.
-This is also where we connect strongest with our corporate partners, as well as on the research side through our business engagement activity.
+We also have strong connections with our corporate partners, as well as on the research side through our business engagement activity.
 (I should also do a ‘shout out’ to our research institutes at the school which we also support, alongside faculty.
-We've also got a large research institute where we're a host school - The Productivity Institute.”
+We're also host to a large research institute in the school - The Productivity Institute.”

 The accreditation triple crown

-“The triple crown of accreditation for the business school (EQUIS, AMBA, AACSB) is incredibly important for AMBS and the team is in the process of designing a new role for an Accreditations Manager in school operations.
+“The triple crown of accreditation for the business school (EQUIS, AMBA, AACSB) is incredibly important for AMBS and we are soon to have a new Accreditations Manager in school operations.
 I want to forward think accreditations- we do them very well at the moment but there are opportunities to look at other charter marks, especially in the business school landscape.
-We are looking at what more we can do to raise the profile of the school and be recognised externally across different for and this is quite an exciting piece of work we've done recently.
-Of course, our rankings and the positioning of the school are incredibly important and we need to make sure we have really strong positions in rankings for the MBA, for executive education, and also for Master’s in Management.”
+We are looking at what more we can do to raise the profile of the school and be recognised externally which gives us many exciting opportunities.
+Of course, our rankings and the positioning of the school are incredibly important and we need to make sure we have really strong positions in rankings for the MBA, for Executive Education, and also for Master’s in Management.”

 Global centres and the international dimension

-“The global centres are very important for the business school.
-The Global MBA is the biggest programme we deliver through the centres and whilst they're institutional centres, the relationship with the business school is really highly valued in Manchester.
-All the centres have different landscapes, so we need to understand what they deliver on behalf of the University and what they need from the school to help build their story.
+“The global locations are very important for the business school.
+The Global MBA is the biggest programme we deliver through the locations and whilst are institutional centres/branch, the relationship with the business school is really highly valued in Manchester.
+All the centres/branch have different landscapes, so we need to understand what they deliver on behalf of the University and what they need from the school to help build their story.

 “This is my first visit to Dubai.
-I'm fortunate that the centres are so important for the school that I get the privilege of visiting each of them.
-I was in Shanghai, Singapore, Hong Kong and I needed to come to Dubai to build a face-to-face relationship and ensure that they feel a valued part of our institution - that's so important for us.
+I'm fortunate that the centres/branch are so important for the school that I get the privilege of visiting each of them.
+I have visited Shanghai, Singapore, Hong Kong and I wanted to come to Dubai to build a face-to-face relationship and ensure that they feel a valued part of our institution - that's so important for us.

-“The Middle East Centre is an impressive unit and works so hard on behalf of the University and particularly for the school.
+“The University of Manchester - Dubai is an impressive unit and works so hard on behalf of the University and particularly for the school.
 They do phenomenal work in the region with our prospective students, our students, and particularly our alumni.
 It is impressive for the size of the team and we should applaud the work that they do representing The University of Manchester in the region.

 “I arrived during workshops and I surprised a couple of academics from Manchester (who didn't expect to see me on a Sunday in Dubai).
 I went to Abu Dhabi with Xavier Duran (MBA Programmes Director) for his masterclass and met prospective students and some of our alumni, thanking them for what they do for the University and the Centre.
 This is the richness of the personal visit.
 It's amazing to meet the team here in Manchester and spend time with our alumni and student communities, it's what it's all about.

 “The Global MBA is the common, long-standing programme delivered through the centres and for the school, our relationship with the centres is a critical component of our purpose and what we do.
 So, when we're thinking about the longer-term future for programmes, the school, the business community and the future of purpose-led education, the centres are an integral part of that thinking.
-We've just opened a new building which supports the delivery of flexible programmes.
+As a University, we have recently opened a new building which supports the delivery of flexible programmes.
 It’s an exciting evolution of where degree programmes and lifelong learning are going for a global audience.
 And now with AI impacting the curriculum and delivery model, I think we are at the start of a very exciting journey.

-“The Middle East Centre’s Social Responsibility initiatives for the University are phenomenal.
+“The University of Manchester - Dubai’s social responsibility initiatives for the University are phenomenal.
 It's inspiring and I can see the common threads connecting with women, women in leadership positions, women in business, and how we empower women in organisations to improve, evolve, and lead.
-I see this as a particularly distinctive activity at the Centre in Dubai and the breadth and scale are truly impressive - and it's all for the University of Manchester, all for the greater good and it's absolutely purpose-led.
+I see this as a particularly distinctive activity at the branch in Dubai and the breadth and scale are truly impressive - and it's all for the University of Manchester, all for the greater good and it's absolutely purpose-led.
 You can really feel that when you're here and it makes you very proud to work for an institution with such strong advocates across the world.”